-Please note that these solutions are intended for players who are experiencing GPU crashes.
+Please note that these solutions are intended for players who are experiencing crashes that appear to be GPU-related.
 Fatshark Support will be able to confirm which particular crash you're experiencing with a crash report.

 Reinstall Your GPU Drivers

 Broken or outdated GPU drivers may cause Vermintide 2 to crash.
 When updating your drivers, please perform a clean installation which will ensure all previous versions have been removed.
 This is particularly important if the GPU has been changed at any point.